watson-developer-cloud/java-sdk/README.md

 ```

 ### Language Translation
+Language Translation was renamed to Language Translator.
+No code changes are required.

+### Language Translator
 Select a domain, then identify or select the language of text, and then translate the text from one supported language to another.
-Example: Translate 'hello' from English to Spanish using the [Language Translator][language_translation] service.
+Example: Translate 'hello' from English to Spanish using the [Language Translator][language_translator] service.

 ```java
 LanguageTranslator service = new LanguageTranslation();